Master’s Course, Major in Health Sciences, Graduate School of Health Sciences

 Specialist roles are increasingly detailed in clinical practice.
 It is therefore understood that as they are central to the health sciences, the six disciplines of the course are required to be linked with each other so that professionals in these disciplines can mutually understand and collaborate with each other.
 The program provides education from a broad perspective through courses on the nature of health services and healthcare.
 This program aims to train students to become specialists with the capacity to provide integrated healthcare services as health professionals.
 Through the development of professional ethics, these individuals are trained to respect human lives in acquiring the knowledge and techniques of healthcare and medicine.
 Students are trained to cultivate the following skillsets:

-1. Advanced problem-exploration skills that allow them to understand the current situation as well as future prospects of the healthcare and medical areas that are most relevant to their chosen specialist role
+1. Advanced problem-exploration skills that allow them to understand the current situation as well as prospects of the healthcare and medical areas that are most relevant to their chosen specialist role

 2. A detailed understanding of the nature of healthcare and deep practical experience and skills to apply knowledge to practice through the study of areas that are closely related to healthcare and practical science